wpultz/webpack-demo/README.md

 the bundled js from webpack-dev-server.
 * in [app1.html](app1.html) and [app2.html](app2.html), we are now pointing the script tag to the webpack-dev-server publicPath specified in the webpack config.

+### Caveat

+The `run-with-dev-server` branch does, in fact, point the pages to the webpack-dev-server instance.
+This means that when building your app for production, the script tag references would have to point to the locally built bundles.
+There are tools for this that aren't covered here.